By Lee Gass PhD

 This a profound truth expressed throughout the vast literature on creativity.
 We can help in many ways, but we cannot supply the imagination that humans are born with (but that their families and teachers traditionally suppress).
 In this case the boys discovered the problem for themselves, “forced” by the weekly reading assignment, and worked independently to solve it.
 My only input was to help them uncover their hidden assumption and gain rather than lose face from their error.

 The key is to encourage process over product in the short term, but insist on high standards of product in the end.
-For many reasons this is a major challenge for most teachers, but the payoff is deeper, longer-lasting learning.
+For many reasons, doing this is a major challenge for most teachers.
+The payoff is deeper, longer-lasting learning.

-2. Teachers must make it safe to make mistakes and encourage high standards.
+Teachers must both encourage high standards and make it safe to make mistakes.

-These are not in conflict in principle, but they are traditionally in practice.
-Traditional ways of teaching, especially in the university, sacrifice the freedom to err for high standards, paradoxically inhibiting development of creative problem-solving skills.
+These are not in conflict in principle, but are often thought of as contradictory by educators.
+Traditional ways of teaching, especially in universities, sacrifice the freedom to err for high standards.
+Paradoxically, this inhibits development of creative problem-solving skills.
+The core issue is emotional, not directly intellectual, and it is the single most critical issue that I identified while working here at NUS.

-In terms of the dynamics of human development, the core issue is emotional, not directly intellectual, and it is the single most critical issue that I identified at NUS.
-NUS science students do not trust their teachers enough to risk thinking critically in class.
-They understand that to think creatively is to risk error, and they’d rather not.
-However, most of them were happy to risk with a safe, gentle stranger who knew what he was doing.
+Science students do not trust their teachers enough to risk thinking critically in class.
+They understand, mostly correctly, that to think creatively is to risk error, and they’d rather not.
+Most of the same students were happy to risk with a safe, gentle stranger who knew what he was doing and they trusted him.

 Students don’t merely feel unsafe.
 They are unsafe, in some cases inexcusably so.
-I saw NUS professors interrupt students aggressively to correct incorrect assumptions, in one case embarrassing them severely.
-The professor gained great face (although not in my eyes), and the students lost more.
+I saw professors interrupt students aggressively to correct incorrect assumptions, for example, in one case embarrassing them severely.
+The professor gained great face (although not in my eyes), but all of the students lost more through the event.
 Professors everywhere and at every level must stop actively discouraging their students from thinking.
 We are right to insist on high standards, but absolutely wrong in failing to encourage processes that generate mistakes.

 © Copyright 2000, Lee Gass.
 All rights reserved.